FloBrez/itc/causality.md

 # Defining Causality

+## Causality, Asymmetry and Entropy

+*Causality* is strongly linked to the concept of *time*.
+Cause precedes effect, never the other way round.
+Symptoms occur after infection
+This asymmetry is mirrored in the physical notion of entropy and (as an emergent property) time.
+While the past is determined we feel that we are able to act on the future, that we are able to choose one among many possible futures.
+This is due to the low entropy the universe had in the past.
+All fundamental physical laws are perfectly symmetrical and therefore reversable.
+Asymmetry is only introduced by a coarse-grained look at the world, and therefore an *emergent* property.

 ## Causal Models
 We assume the world can be modelled by *variables*.
 Variables can take various values.
 The variables themselves are denoted by upper-case latin letters, e.g. $X$, whereas we use lower-case letters for their values, e.g. $x$.
 In case $X$ is *categorical*, different values will be denoted by a subscript $x_j$.
 Where $X$ has two values only, we will encode them with $0$ and $1$.